paastech-cloud/docs/Architecture.md

 #### CLI (Command-Line Interface)

-The CLI tool, or Command Line Interface, which is the main way for a User to create and deploy Projects, has been developed in [Go](https://go.dev/).
-It was chosen for its ease of use, its cross-platform compatibility and its performance.
-Moreover, the Go language is well suited for CLI development, as it is a compiled language, which allows for a single binary to be distributed, and it is used in many other CLI tools, such as Docker, Kubernetes, Terraform, and more.
+The CLI tool, or Command Line Interface tool, is the main way for a User to create and deploy Projects.
+IT has been developed in [Go](https://go.dev/) for its ease of use, its cross-platform compatibility and its performance.
+Moreover, the Go language is well suited for CLI development, as it is a compiled language.
+It is used in many other CLI tools, such as Docker, Kubernetes, Terraform, and more.

-In order to make this tool in Go, the [Cobra library](https://cobra.dev/) was used.
+In order to make this tool, the [Cobra library](https://cobra.dev/) was used.
 It allows for easy creation of CLI tools, with namely subcommands and flags.
 It is notably used by the Kubernetes CLI tool, `kubectl`, or even by companies like [Fly.io](https://fly.io/) and [Scaleway](https://www.scaleway.com/) for their own CLI tools.

 Apart from Cobra, other libraries are used in this tool, such as [`go-git`](https://github.com/go-git/go-git), which allows for easy Git repository management.
 This is required for the tool to be able to initialize projects by adding a remote Git repository, and to deploy projects by pushing the code to our git server.